daneparke/Movies-Frontend/README.md

 ## Getting Started

-Fork and clone this repository and run npm install.
+Fork and clone this repository and run `npm install`.

 ### Technologies